 BSc (Hons) (SW) MSST LCGI

-Leslie graduated from The University of Hertfordshire with a first-class BSc (Hons) Sports Therapy degree in 2019.
-He was awarded a Gold-level Go Herts Award upon completion of his degree, for outstanding voluntary contribution to university sport, research and co-curricular activities.
+Leslie graduated from The University of Hertfordshire with a first class BSc (Hons) Sports Therapy degree in 2019.
+He was awarded an additional award for outstanding voluntary contribution to university sport, research and co-curricular activities.
 Having completed his studies, he is currently in the process of publishing his dissertation project centred on shoulder rehabilitation.

 After graduating in 2019, The Society of Sports Therapists awarded Leslie the inaugural travelling scholarship to St Clair College, Windsor, Canada.
 Whilst there, he worked in a clinical setting with a host of collegiate sports teams, as well as supporting the college’s baseball, football and basketball teams on game days.
 He additionally had the opportunity to observe two private clinics, and spent 3 days with the Windsor Spitfires ice hockey team and 5 days with the University of Windsor American Football.
-The travelling scholarship was not the first opportunity Leslie had to travel, having previously worked with Cambridge University Association Football Club as a student.
-During his time working with the team, he provided medical coverage at their winter training camp in Nerja, Spain, together with the 2018 world elite university tournament in Wuhan, China – where the team reached a second-place finish.
+The travelling scholarship was not the first opportunity Leslie had to travel.
+Having previously worked with Cambridge University Association Football Club, he provided medical coverage at their winter training camp in Nerja, Spain, together with the 2018 world elite university tournament in Wuhan, China, where the team reached a second-place finish.

 Leslie is a football and athletics enthusiast.
 Between 2013-15, he completed six Dirty Dozen obstacle course races, including an 18km run with over 25 military style obstacles.
 His current sporting interests lie within strength and conditioning and cross country running.

 To view availability and book an appointment with Leslie, please follow the Book Online tab or the link below.